 - Cost function

 - Minimum and maximum values of a function

 Data science and machine learning have grown immensely because of the boost in computing power.

 Programming provides us with a way to communicate with machines.
 So, to create practical applications successfully, a data scientist needs programming skills.

 Knowledge of programming languages such as Python, Perl, C/C++, SQL, and Java, with Python being the most preferred, is a very important skill required for a successful data scientist.
-You can start by learning SQL, and this course is the best, especially if you are a beginner or have no IT experience.
+You can start by learning SQL through boot camps that offer a Data Science Course or you can take this course, especially if you are a beginner or have no IT experience.

 But does a data scientist need to become the best at programming?